 - The Matthew O. Diggs III Laboratory for Life Science Research was completed in 2007 as one of Ohio’s first “green” designed research laboratories and is LEED certified.
 Some 80 researchers train graduate and doctoral students in molecular genetics, molecular biology, biochemistry, and cell biology at the Diggs Lab.

-- The planned $37 million Neuroscience Engineering Collaboration building will be a nationally unique facility that brings together engineers and neuroscientists to bridge the gap between research and medical treatments and products.
+- The planned $37 million Neuroscience Engineering Collaboration building is a nationally unique facility that brings together engineers and neuroscientists to bridge the gap between research and medical treatments and products.

 - RaiderConnect opened its doors on Oct.
 1, 2012, combining Registrar, Bursar, and Financial Aid services together in a single, convenient location.
 Designed with student input, this one-stop center helps students manage their enrollment with ease.